 The Victorian Model Solar Vehicle Challenge is an incorporated association, running as a not-for-profit organisation, comprising people from many backgrounds and areas of interest.

-Our current members number many educators, ranging from university lecturers to school principles, technologists - people like engineers (various disciplines) and computer and solar systems specialists, Doctors (the medical kind), students at various levels and people whom are passionate about the benefits to the students that participate in the events run by the VMSVC.
+Our current members number many educators, ranging from university lecturers to school principals, technologists - people like engineers (various disciplines) and computer and solar systems specialists, Doctors (the medical kind), students at various levels and people whom are passionate about the benefits to the students that participate in the events run by the VMSVC.

 The current chairperson of the association is Clint Steele.
 Clint first became interested in STEM (although he did not realise it at the time) when he read a hot-rod magazine at the age of 14.
 It was a magazine with technical tips that showed how understanding how things worked let someone make them work better or how you want them to work.
 Some investigation revealed that it was engineers who use the mastery of the current scientific and technological knowledge to create the physical world that humans have made for themselves.
 From that point onwards he has been interested in all things related to the development and application of scientific knowledge to fix problems and make things better.